lwjohnst86/analyzing-cohorts-course/chapter1.md

 ---

-## Prevalence, incidence, and what questions to ask
+## Prevalence and incidence in cohorts

 ```yaml
 type: VideoExercise